Highway | Start | Terminus | Length (km) |

 (WV SRC, 1935 and 1945) (WVDOT, 2019)

 A: There's nothing unusual about a highway like US 52 undergoing realignments...but it is a bit unusual when the old alignment literally disappears!
 Strange as it is, that's what happened near the McDowell County Line.
-WV 8 and US 52's original 1920s course (left) was straightened out by 1945 (centre), with the previous and more northerly road relegated to fractional county status as CR 52/9.
-74 years later, WVDOT maps mark the west half of CR 52/9 with only a faint dashed line (code for "primitive road," which is one step above no road at all), while the east half that once ran alongside Simmons Creek has vanished from the map.
-This area is virtually uninhabited and already adequately connected by other roads, so it may have made more sense for the state to remove the road from its system than for it to continue performing upkeep on it.
+WV 8 and US 52's original 1920s course (left) was straightened out in 1940 (centre), with the previous and more northerly road relegated to fractional county status as CR 52/9.
+Eight decades later, WVDOT maps marked the west half of CR 52/9 with only a faint dashed line (code for "primitive road," which is one step above no road at all), while the east half that once ran alongside Simmons Creek has vanished from the map.
+This area is virtually uninhabited and already adequately connected by other roads, so it may have made more sense for the state to remove the road from its system than to continue performing upkeep on it.

 (USGS, 1962 and 2001)

-B: Farther down the road near Bramwell, US 52 was routed onto a new bridge some point between 1984 and 1996, eliminating some tricky curves and a grade crossing in the process.
+B: Farther down the road near Bramwell, US 52 was routed onto a new bridge in 1991, eliminating some tricky curves and a grade crossing in the process.
 The old bridge is now gone, but its approaches are still there, and one of them is now a stub road numbered CR 52/38.

 C: US 52 is littered with the remnants of gas stations from decades gone by...but few are as impressive as this.
 This was a Pure gas station, bearing the faux-residential English cottage architecture that the company used to "soften" its presence and build a distinctive brand image during the 1930s.
 Numerous examples of these buildings were constructed throughout the midwest and southeast, and a select few of them were open as late as the early 1990s.
 This particular specimen is noteworthy both for its excellent state of preservation...and for the fact that it has five (!!) service bays.